 Statutory demands have proved controversial because they are regularly used for tactical purposes.

-So, in circumstances where you don;t have a judgment against an individual or business or a clear, open acceptance of liability in writing, it is a high risk tactic and strategy to serve a demand.
+In circumstances where there is no court judgment against an individual or business or a clear, open acceptance of liability in writing, it is a high risk tactic and strategy to serve a statutory demand.
 In addition to your own attitude towards risk, experienced legal advice can assist as to making the right call.

 The main risk if you serve a demand without a judgment is that the recipient will, within 18 days of receipt, demand that you withdraw the demand or an application will be made to set aside the demand.
 If the creditor refuses to withdraw and a successful application is the made to set aside the demand, a hefty costs order will usually be made against the creditor.